sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/Before the HOL - Innovate and modernize apps with Data and AI.md

 4. Select **Review + create**.
 On the review screen, select **Create**.

 5. A modal dialog will appear to generate a new key pair.
 Select **Download private key and create resource**.
-This will create the SSH key and you will download a file named modernize-app-vm_key.pem.
+This will create the SSH key, and you will download a file named modernize-app-vm_key.pem.

     ![Generate a new key pair.](media/azure-create-linux-vm-2.png 'Generate new key pair')